gandallab/devBrain_xQTL/readme.md

 ### Genotype (working/geno/)
 - [x] Mixed, EUR, AMR, AFR: QC-ed and imputed genotype data
 - [x] Imputed, filtered for R2>.3, intersection across studies, exlcude duplicates, map to rsID (still in hg38): merge.reheader.chr*_rsid
-*** Please note some TOPMED variants are not mapped to rsID.
+***Please note some TOPMED variants are not mapped to rsID.
 They are still in hg38 coordinates as ID (chr:pos).
-Their coordinates are are hg19 in the final genotype file. ***
+Their coordinates are hg19 in the final genotype file.***

 ### Covariates (working/covariates/)
 - [x] Compiled PicardTools QC metrics: picard_QC_compiled.tsv